Stein's method for Fr\'echet approximation: a regularly varying functions approach: Introduction

 \section{Introduction}

 The \emph{Fr\'echet law} is a continuous probability measure on the real line with cumulative distribution function (cdf) and density (pdf) given by

-where $\alpha > 0$ ($\mathbb{I}_A$ is the indicator function of the set $A$).
+where $\alpha > 0$ ($\mathbb{I}_A$ is the indicator function of the set $A$ and $\R_{> 0}$ (resp. $\R_{\ge0}$ ) denotes the set of positive (resp. nonnegative) real numbers).
 It is one of the three \emph{generalized extreme value (GEV) laws}, which are the only possible limits for suitably normalized maxima of independent and identically distributed real random variables.
 The two others are the \emph{Gumbel} and \emph{Weibull} laws.

-Convergence of extremes towards a Fr\'echet (or, more generally, towards a GEV) is a well-studied problem.
-We say that a cdf $F$ belongs to the \emph{domain of attraction} of $\Phi_{\alpha}$, and write $F \in \mathrm{DA}(\alpha)$, when there exist real sequences $(a_n)$ and $(b_n)$ such that
+Convergence of extremes towards a Fr\'echet distribution (or, more generally, towards a distribution in the GEV class) is a well-studied problem.
+We say that a cdf $F$ belongs to the \emph{domain of attraction} of $\Phi_{\alpha}$, and write $F \in \mathrm{DA}(\alpha)$, when there exist real sequences $(a_n)$ and $(b_n)$, with $a_n>0$, such that

 The Fr\'echet domain of attraction is completely determined by the variation of $F$ at infinity: $F \in \mathrm{DA}(\alpha)$ if and only if $F(x)<1$ for all $x \in \mathbb{R}$ and